 Children in levels White and Yellow must be accompanied in the water by a household member 14 yrs old or over, as lifeguards are not permitted in the water to teach lessons.
 Tubes, floater boards etc. will not be permitted.Swimming Skill Levels

 We also offer a “Junior Guard” lessons.
 This is available to members up to age 12 who have completed their Gold level.
 It is designed for those who are interested in learning more basic first aid and to continue improving their stroke technique and endurance.

-Members permitted to register their child(ren) for ONE daytime session spot or one evening session spot.
+Members permitted to register their child(ren) for TWO daytime session spots or one evening session spot.
 Additional spots may be granted if space becomes available, but must be made in person with the lifeguards.
 Session listings - with exact time of your childs lesson - will be posted both at the pool by end of day the Friday before the session starts, as well on the website.